Theatre Royal, Drury Lane: Second theatre: Theatre Royal, Drury Lane (1674)

 Cibber was the de facto leader of the triumvirate, and he led the theatre through a controversial but generally successful period until 1733, when he sold his controlling interest to John Highmore.
 It is likely that the sale was at a vastly inflated price and that Colley's goal was simply to get out of debts and make a profit (see Robert Lowe in his edition of Cibber's Apology).
 Members of the troupe at the time were most displeased; an actor's revolt was organised and executed; Charles Fleetwood came to control the theatre.
 Fleetwood's tenure was tumultuous; his abolition of the practice of allowing footmen free access to the upper gallery led to riots in 1737, and Fleetwood's gambling problems entangled the theatre in his own financial difficulties.
 It was during this period that actor Charles Macklin (a native of Inishowen in County Donegal in Ulster) rose to fame, propelled by a singular performance as Shylock in an early 1741 production of The Merchant of Venice, in which he introduced a realistic, naturalistic style of acting, abandoning the artificial bombast typical of dramatic roles prior.

 In 1747, Fleetwood's playhouse patent expired.
 The theatre and a patent renewal were purchased by actor David Garrick (who had trained under Macklin earlier) and partner James Lacy.
-Garrick served as manager and lead actor of the theatre until roughly 1766, and continued on in the management role for another ten years after that.
+Garrick served as manager and lead actor of the theatre until roughly 1766 and continued on in the management role for another ten years after that.
 He is remembered as one of the great stage actors and is especially associated with advancing the Shakespearean tradition in English theatre – during his time at Drury Lane, the company mounted at least 24 of Shakespeare's plays.
-Some of Shakespeare's surge in popularity during this period can be traced to the Licensing Act of 1737, which mandated governmental approval of any play before it could be performed and thereby created something of a vacuum of new material to perform.
-Garrick shared the stage with company including Peg Woffington, Susannah Cibber, Hannah Pritchard, Kitty Clive, Spranger Barry, Richard Yates and Ned Shuter.
+Some of Shakespeare's surge in popularity during this period can be traced to the Licensing Act 1737, which mandated governmental approval of any play before it could be performed and thereby created something of a vacuum of new material to perform.
+Garrick shared the stage with company including Peg Woffington, Susannah Cibber, Hannah Pritchard, Kitty Clive, Spranger Barry, Richard Yates, and Ned Shuter.
 It was under Garrick's management that spectators were for the first time barred from the stage itself.

 Garrick commissioned Robert Adam and his brother James to renovate the theatre's interior, which they did in 1775.
 Their additions included an ornate ceiling and a stucco facade facing Bridges Street.
 This facade was the first time any structure that might be considered part of the theatre proper actually abutted the street: the building, like the 1663 original, had been built in the centre of the block, hemmed in by other structures.
 The narrow passage from Bridges street to the theatre now became an interior hallway; some theatre office space also went up behind the new facade.